home-assistant/home-assistant.io/source/_integrations/melcloud.markdown

 The following attributes are available for `sensor` platform entities:

 - Room temperature
-- Energy - The total consumed energy in kWh.
+- Energy - The total consumed energy in kWh. **Not supported by all models.**